clevijoki/sg/README.md

 # About

-SG is a gemeric video game editor based around SQL.
+SG is a generic video game editor based around SQL.
 SQL stores data in a very generic fashion, that can be compiled into any form you like.

 It's designed to be a counterpart to the existing open source tools out there, like OGRE and SDL which provide engine and libraries to start, but no game editor to place or manage game data.